GetVibeAlert Works for Kids Too

 The Surprising Truth About Children and Smoke Alarms

-A study found that more than 80 percent of children between the ages of 2 and 13 did not wake up when a standard smoke alarm sounded.
+A University of Dundee study found that more than 80 percent of children between the ages of 2 and 13 did not wake up when a standard smoke alarm sounded.
 This isn’t because children sleep more deeply than adults in general — it’s because children’s brains during deep sleep are less responsive to auditory signals than adults.

 The American Red Cross warns that home fires are one of the biggest disaster threats in the United States, with an average of seven people dying and 36 people suffering injuries every single day as a result of home fires.
 Children are among the most vulnerable.